jnagasawa/RAGinject/README.md

         return Verdict(attack_succeeded=False, reason="demo judge: always blocks")
 ```

-raginject does **not** auto-discover judge plugins (no entry-point scanning) —
+raginject does **not** auto-discover judge plugins (no entry-point scanning).
-a single broken third-party package should never be able to break every
+A single broken third-party package should never be able to break every
 `raginject --help`.
 Load your module explicitly with `--plugin`.
 The current
 working directory is put on `sys.path` first (the same rule `--target-module`
 follows), so a `my_judges.py` sitting in your project root works without